crhntr/muxt/docs/call_results.md

 Before the left most value is passed to the template, it is boxed in a struct that also includes the `*http.Request`.

-So in your template you will receive a struct like this and T will be the left most return from your method:
+So in your template you will receive a struct like this.
+T will be the left most return from your method:

 ```go
 package hypertext